 Most of these studies assume complete information exchange among partners, which may not be realistic in practice due to the regulations.
 Therefore, recent studies focus on the techniques to minimize information sharing in collaborative optimization problems. \cite{poundarikapuram04} propose a decentralized decision-making framework based on the L-shaped method for a collaborative planning problem in a supply chain.
-The centralized collaborative planning problem is separated into a master problem that includes the common variables for all parties, and several sub-problems that include private local objectives and variables.
-The authors present an iterative procedure to address this problem, where the parties can solve their local problems privately and disclose limited information to solve the master problem at each iteration. \cite{topaloglu2012duality} focuses on capacity sharing in airline alliances and proposes a decomposition approach to find booking limits for each alliance partner as well as bid-prices for shared flights. \cite{kovacs13} study collaboration in lot-sizing problems with two parties and investigate different solution approaches including centralized and decentralized methods.
-In order to minimize information exchange, the lot-sizing problem is decomposed and solved by each party sequentially in the decentralization approach. \cite{Albrecht15} propose a scheme to coordinate the collaborative parties in a decentralized environment, where parties' local private problems can be modeled as linear programs.
-In the proposed scheme, each party exchanges proposals by sharing information on the primal optimal solution of the linear program.
+The centralized collaborative planning problem is separated into a master problem that includes the common variables for all parties and several sub-problems that include private local objectives and variables.
+The authors present an iterative procedure to address this problem, where the parties can solve their local problems privately and disclose limited information to solve the master problem at each iteration. \cite{topaloglu2012duality} focuses on capacity sharing in airline alliances and proposes a decomposition approach to find booking limits for each alliance partner as well as bid prices for shared flights. \cite{kovacs13} study collaboration in lot-sizing problems with two parties and investigate different solution approaches, including centralized and decentralized methods.
+To minimize information exchange, the lot-sizing problem is decomposed and solved by each party sequentially in the decentralization approach. \cite{Albrecht15} propose a scheme to coordinate the collaborative parties in a decentralized environment where parties' local private problems can be modeled as linear programs.
+In the proposed scheme, each party exchanges proposals by sharing information on the primal optimal solution of the linear programs.